OverlordZorn/Arma-3-Guide/Communication/Communication.md

 ### Communication Theroy

+The most basic groundwork in communcation and how it applies to a Radio Conversation.

 ![Chart of Communication Theory](img/CommTheory.png)

-The **Sender** has Information, Order, ... he wants to deliver to the **Reciever**.
+The **Sender** has Information, an Order, ... he wants to deliver to the **Reciever**.

-The Sender has to **"Encode"** this Information in such a way, that the Reciever, can **Decode** the Message and understand the Information as the Sender has intendend.
+The Sender has to **"Encode"** this Information in such a way, that the Reciever, can **"Decode"** the **Message** and understand the Information as the Sender has intendend.

+Encoding works by transforming the information you want to deliver by using Language, by forming a sentence to create the **Message**.

+The important part here is how you phrase this message, what words you are using.
+You need to ensure that the other side can decode your message as you intended.

-To Ensure the Receiver has processed the Information in an sufficient way, he needs to **give Feedback** to the Sender so he can **Confirm** the Message has arrived completely.
+To Ensure the Receiver has processed the Information in an sufficient way, he needs to **give Feedback** to the Sender so he can **Confirm** the Message has arrived as intended.

-Radio Communication can be disrupted by **Noice** during the Transmission on the Sending or Recieving Side.
+Radio Communication can be disrupted by **Noice** during the Transmission.
+This can be a loud background on the Sending or Recieving Side, by a bad connection the message is being send on, someone talking over your message, or the reciever having to much chatter on their Squad Network.

 But the Message can also be disrupted by **Encoding** or **Using the wrong words** and making it difficult for the Receiver to **Decode** the Message.

-This can happen by using unfamiliar words or phrases.
-By using certain phrases in a wrong manner.
-By speaking to fast, or by speaking to much.
+This can happen by using unfamiliar words or phrases, By using certain phrases in a wrong manner, By speaking to fast, or by speaking to much.

 Interuptive Radiochatter on the same Network will just increase this disruption.